-- Arrange 12 tables and sit by zodiac sign or birth month. - Number places at the table and draw a random number from a hat. - Find a table where you don't know more than two people. - Assign each table a colour and randomly distribute coloured slips to students. - Sit according to favourite colour or animal. - Give students a wrapped candy as they enter the cafeteria.
-Ask them to sit at the table that matches their candy.
+- Arrange 12 tables and sit by zodiac sign or birth month. - Number places at the table and draw a random number from a hat. - Find a table where you don't know more than two people. - Sit according to favourite colour or animal. - sit at the table that matches their candy.
 Use construction paper to make different coloured placemats or simply different shapes and colours.
 Randomly assign corresponding colors/shapes to students during class before lunch or before the assembly.